openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 #####

     1. Create an environment
-    2. Enable and configure Contrail plugin
+    2. Enable and configure Contrail plugin with Vcenter
     3. Enable dedicated analytics DB
     4. Add 3 controllers, a compute and a storage nodes
     5. Add 3 nodes with "contrail-db", "contrail-config", "contrail-analytics" and "contrail-control" roles on all nodes
     6. Add a node with "contrail-analytics-db" role
+    7. Add a node  with "compute-vmware" role
+    8. Add a node  with "contrail-vmware" role
-    7. Deploy cluster
+    9. Deploy cluster
-    8. Run OSTF tests
-    9. Delete a Controller node and deploy changes
     10. Run OSTF tests
+    11. Delete a Controller node and deploy changes
+    12. Run OSTF tests
-    11. Add a node with "Controller" role and deploy changes
+    13. Add a node with "Controller" role and deploy changes
-    12. Run OSTF tests.
+    14. Run OSTF tests.
 All steps must be completed successfully, without any errors.